themushmouth/mushmouth.tech/README.md

 Source code is licensed under [MIT](LICENSE).

 ## TODO
-- [ ] Add A Realtime clock next to mushmouth.tech on the header
+- [ ] Add a realtime clock next to mushmouth.tech on the header